Many factors can influence a customer’s decision making.

 You have no shortage of options.

-I’ve given you ten of the most impactful ones and the best placements for them on your website.
+We’ve given you ten of the most impactful ones and the best placements for them on your website.

 Both service- and product-based businesses can use these elements.
 So can new and veteran entrepreneurs alike.